turingschool/curriculum/source/academy/workshops/csv/ii.markdown

 ```

 However, if you type `lookup "Smith"` you are not going to be able to see anything.
-Why do you think that is?
+Why do you think is that?

 If we go back to our code, we see that the `execute_command` method is not printing
 anything to the terminal.
 Let's modify this method a little.